 Introduction

-Acid lime (Citrus aurantifolia Swingle) is one of the four commercially important citrus fruit crop grown in India among the citrus species.
+Acid lime (Citrus aurantifolia Swingle) is one of the four commercially important citrus fruit crops grown in India among the citrus species.
 It belongs to the family Rutaceae.
 South East Asia is the origin of acid lime.
 It requires tropical and dry tropical climate, well drained soil with optimum temperature ranging from 20-30°C. The crop is grown in an area of 2,96,000 ha with a production of 33,97,000 t and a productivity of 11.47 t/ ha (Anon., 2018).
 Diseases cause serious problem to citrus cultivation which can be etiologically grouped under diseases caused by fungi, bacteria, viruses, viroids, phytoplasma and nematode.
 The crop is affected by many soil borne diseases like root-rot or gummosis, dry root rot and citrus decline.

 Fusarium is among the most prominent genera in the kingdom fungi, incorporating a broad spectrum of morphologically and phylogenetically diverse fungi.
 These fungi are mostly soilborne saprophytic organisms, which colonize both living and dead plant tissue as endophytes or epiphytes.
 Fusarium spp. produce a wide range of mycotoxins that contaminate food, thereby reducing its quality and posing a threat to the health of citrus trees (Mihlali Badiwe et al., 2025).
 Dry root rot, produced by Fusarium species, is one of the worst fungal diseases of citrus and can be a serious issue in many countries (Ploetz et al., 2007).
 The disease is severe in the areas of north Karnataka caused by Fusarium solani (Mart.)
 Sacc. which was further confirmed from Indian Type Culture Collection (ITCC), IARI, New Delhi.
 Fusarium solani is an opportunistic pathogen and a complex organism that can remain in the soil for a long time and is transmitted by wind, machinery, and water.
 On susceptible crops, the fungus produces a variety of destructive diseases, including wilt, gradual decline, and fruit rot.
 Dry root rot has been shown to cause a variety of symptoms, including wilt, gradual decline, fruit rot, and dieback over most citrus cultivars (Kaczmarek et al., 2019).